Voggastur/user-centric-frontend-project/README.md

 #### II.
 User stories testing <a name="Testing3"></a>

-1. As an employer I go to Johans website determined to see his skills and portfolio items, if he's really as good as he postulated in his CV.
+1. As an employer I go to Johans website determined to see his skills, if he's really as good as he postulated in his CV.

     * Click the profile button in the navbar or scroll to the profile section of the page.